At 97, retired pediatric neurosurgeon Dr. Norman Guthkelch has ridden more than one wave of change in the practice of medicine.

 He contacted Tuerkheimer, and the two of them hit it off.
 They speak regularly on the phone, he reports, and “we find we are of one mind on this subject.”

 After his wife’s death, Guthkelch moved to a suburb outside of Chicago, where he’s continued trying to be an ambassador between the two sides.
 When he learned that journalism students at the nearby Medill Justice Project had taken on a shaken baby case, he reached out to them.
 One result is a first-rate podcast that includes interviews with both him and Dr. Robert Block, president of the American Academy of Pediatrics.
+(2021 update: The Medill Justice Project has reorganized its web site; the shaken baby material is no longer available.)

 When Dr. Sandeep Narang, pediatrician and attorney, published an argument that courtroom testimony about child abuse is best left to trained child-protection physicians, not paid experts, Guthkelch wrote the introduction to a rebuttal by a team of advocates for the innocent accused.
 (For a quick summary of Narang’s article and Guthkelch’s response, see this page.)